 Laura Macdonald, Natalie Nicholls and Rich Mitchell from the MRC/CSO Social and Public Health Sciences Unit have written an article for Historic England's Research Magazine which explores how geographic exposure to heritage varies according to income deprivation and how exposure influences visits to heritage.

-Photo of a Yorkshire town
+Photo of Yorkshire cottages

 The research project is a collaboration between the Places and Health programme and colleagues from Historic England that investigates how spatial and survey data may help to explore the health impacts of heritage environments.